2025 Year-end Hike in Mt. Manabu, Yet Again!

 Fortunately, the sky was clear, and while having lunch, we were treated to a beautiful view of Tagaytay and its surrounding lake.
 Most of the time I had visited, clouds had covered the entire view, which made this hike extra memorable.

 Thank you, 2025!
-You were an interesting year.
+You had been an interesting year.

 Past adventures